LLNL/RAJA/docs/sphinx/user_guide/feature/iteration_spaces.rst

 Strided Segments
 ^^^^^^^^^^^^^^^^^^^

-A ``RAJA::TypedRangeStrideSegment`` is used to define a range with non-unit stride, including negative stride (figure below).
+A ``RAJA::TypedRangeStrideSegment`` defines a range with a constant stride that is given explicitly stride, including negative stride.

 .. figure:: ../figures/RangeStrideSegment.png